Help, Texas Child Protective Services is Investigating

 - Tell you about the safety concern for the child;

-- If deemed necessary make a safety plan for the child.
+- If deemed necessary, make a safety plan for the child.

 You have the right to show the CPS investigator that you can keep your child safe.
 Parents have the right to advocate for both your child and themselves.
-It is also important to understand the investigative process used by CPS in Texas.
+It is also essential to understand the investigative process used by CPS in Texas.
 Find additional information in the Parent Resource Guide published by The Supreme Court of Texas.

 Family member and neighbors that can tell the CPS investigator that you are not neglectful or abusive is helpful.
 Your child’s teacher or doctor may also be a good source of this information.
 Pick people that have first-hand experience of your regular contact with your child.

 If there is a specific incident that triggered the investigation, provide the CPS investigator with names of individuals saw the event.
 When there is an allegation of physical harm give the name of people that saw how the injury occurred.